 Redevelopment of Eden Park for Rugby World Cup 2011

 In 2007 a Heads of Agreement between the Trust Board and the Crown was signed for the redevelopment of Eden Park Stadium.
-A separate body, aptly named the Redevelopment Board, was established.
-Its aim was to oversee the funding and management of the overall development of Eden Park for RWC 2011.
-Following the challenge of a practical completion certificate for the improvements to the Stadium, the Redevelopment Board completed its responsibilities and its activities were wound up.
+A separate body, the Redevelopment Board, was established to oversee the funding and management of the redevelopment of Eden Park for RWC 2011.
+Upon the completion of the redevelopment the activities the Redevelopment Board were wound up and the Board was disestablished.

 Eden Park Trust Member Biographies

-Doug McKay brings considerable commercial experience to the board with previous roles as either CEO or Managing Director at Procter and Gamble, Lion Nathan, Carter Holt Harvey, Goodman Fielder, Sealord and was the inaugural CEO of Auckland Council.
-He is now a full time professional director on the boards of NZ Institute of Chartered Accountants, Griffins Foods, Bank of New Zealand, IAG Insurance, Genesis Energy, Ryman Healthcare, and is a member of the Institute of Directors in New Zealand.
+Doug McKay is Chairman of The Eden Park Trust.
+He brings considerable commercial experience to the board with previous roles as either CEO or Managing Director at Procter and Gamble, Lion Nathan, Carter Holt Harvey, Goodman Fielder, Sealord and was the inaugural CEO of Auckland Council.
+He is now a full time professional director on the boards of Bank of New Zealand (Chairman), National Australia Bank, IAG Insurance, Genesis Energy and Ryman Healthcare.
+He is a member of the Institute of Directors in New Zealand.

 Nicky has had a blue chip career path with companies such as Lion Nathan, Fletcher Building and Carter Holt Harvey where she has delivered best-practice strategy, sales, marketing and commercial outcomes.
 This is complimented by a range of entrepreneurial business experiences including the start-up of the Hell Pizza franchising business.
 She is currently a Director and shareholder of her own businesses, including Evolution of Surfaces Ltd. which has the DuPont™ agency for Corian® in New Zealand.